kellyshreeve/kelly-shreeve.github.io/index.md

 Regression machine learning project using Catboost and LightGBM to minimize RMSE and computation time when predicting used car prices.

-[View Project](https://kellyshreeve.github.io/pages/predicting-used-car-price) - <a href='https://github.com/kellyshreeve/predicting-used-car-price' target='_blank'>Project Code on Github</a>
+[Project Overview](https://kellyshreeve.github.io/pages/predicting-used-car-price) - <a href='https://github.com/kellyshreeve/predicting-used-car-price' target='_blank'>Project Code on Github</a>

 ## Classifying Movie Reviews - 10/2023